 ***NEW AVAILABILITY *** Christmas is now available, and the two weeks before Christmas (due to cancellation).

-UTTERLY SCRUMPTIOUS MOONSTONE COTTAGE in central Glastonbury offers ambient and rustic accommodation wtih log burner, candles plus all mod cons such as central heating, dishwasher, music system with ipod dock and digital TV.
-There is a library of books and DVD's for all ages and interests.
+UTTERLY SCRUMPTIOUS MOONSTONE COTTAGE (built 1790) in central Glastonbury offers ambient and rustic accommodation with log burner, candles plus all mod cons such as central heating, dishwasher, music system with ipod dock and digital TV.
+There is an extensive library of books and DVD's for all ages and interests.
 Free WIFI.

 Two bedroomed ambient accommodation - 1 x double, 1 x twin bunk, plus double sofa bed in lounge.